happycog/brilliantretail/README.txt

 * Fixed password update function to utilize new Authorization library [#0000073]
 * Fixed zip code error in Rates Matrix shipping method [#0000076]
 * Fixed an issue with the return parameter from PayPal
+* Fixed a typo in the delete category language entry [#0000082]
+* Updated admin theme.
+* Updated local code directory outside of the brilliant_retail package. [#0000093]
+* Updated all language keys with a "br_" prefix to avoid namespace collisions [#0000083]
+* Updated customer_model get_customers method to include order history total [#0000090]
+* Updated datatables jQuery script to 1.8.1
 * Updated customer_register to use the BR member group setting
 * Updated Tax rate to accept up to 4 decimal values
 * Updated Report > General Sales Report to display discount prior to total